 Libertarian Caucus

-The Johnson County Libertarians plan to hold one caucus for the whole county at the Coralville Public Library, 1401 5th St. (Meeting Room B)
+The Johnson County Libertarians held one caucus for the whole county at the Coralville Public Library, 1401 5th St. (Meeting Room B).

 Johnson County Libertarians (Facebook)